junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 2 (Cas POV → both POV)

 Blinks of shallow lights flash by, then disappear like comets.
 Clouds of lights expand and shrink like nebulas.
 Clusters of lights form and dissipate like constellations.
+Each a popped signal, sent across all the time and all the space.

-Castiel stands in the dimension in between, floating, as if he's in the deep space.
+Castiel stands in the dimension in between -- floating, more like -- as if he's in the deep space.
 Stars and sparks, here and there.
 He views the crowds of lights from one cluster to another, checking their brightness, the warmth, the color.
 Guessing, wondering.

 His eyes are sad, but not devasted.
 Longing, but he stays where he stands.
 Just looking, always looking.
 Looking at the lights like looking at the way home but he cannot go.
 Staring, as if they are the eyes of the person he has profound bond with but he cannot follow.
 Standing still, like a stone sculpture of guardian angel which he once so deeply believed he was, he still wishes to believe.

 One flicker of light from the distance starts brightening up quick, catching his attention.

 Cas looks up from where he is, wondering what that time and space would be.
-The intensity keeps growing, the praying and the yearning behind must be aggregating, Cas starts worrying.
+The intensity keeps growing, the praying and the yearning behind must be aggregating, Cas gets worried.
 Dean prays the hardest when he's in great danger.

 Cas starts moving toward the light.